victornguyen/specs-crepe/README.md

 ## What is it?

-This is a little Node app I wrote to eliminate a silly manual process we had to go through for a project rollout -- the porting of html tabular data into slightly different html table containing the same data.
+This is a little Node app I wrote to eliminate a silly manual process we had to go through for a project rollout -- the porting of html tabular data into a slightly different html table containing the same data.

 But, really, it was just an excuse to try out a few things I've been wanting to try :D

 ## How it works

 It's effectively a scraper.
 Built atop of a [Node][node] + [Express][express] foundation, it uses [Request][request] to... request the the source page containing the tabular data we want.
-We then parse the response inside a [jsdom][jsdom] environment to create a clean array of objects, which we pass to a [Jade][jade] template to produce our final html!
+We then parse the response using [cheerio][cheerio] to create a clean array of objects, which we pass to a [Jade][jade] template to produce our final re-formatted html!

 The frontend is used to get set various options to modify the output, particulary which model's specifications we want.
 You'll recognise the familiar [Bootstrap][bootstrap] stylings.